FudaWiki/fudawiki-files/hanafuda/games/sanuki-mekuri.md

 ![sanuki_mekuri_card_points.png](/suryongfiles/sanuki_mekuri_card_points.png =600x)

-Since the scoring is cumulative, the par score is not used.
+> Since the scoring is cumulative, the par score is not used.
+{.is-warning}

 # Gameplay
 The setup and gameplay are the same as Bakappana; In each round, players play until their hands run out of cards.